littleant/cakephp-1.3.21/README.md

 #### MySQL
 The sql-mode `ONLY_FULL_GROUP_BY` must be disabled.
 CakePHP creates queries that are incompatible with this mode.

+### New possible configuration options
+One new configuration is possible:
+- "Session.cookie\_samesite" sets the SameSite-cookie-parameter.
+Defaults to "Lax".

 ## Running the tests
 Core-tests have been ported to PHP 7.